dartharthur/css-cheatsheet/README.md

 Sometimes you want a specific font that a browser doesn't have installed.

 Can use Google Fonts for this: [https://fonts.google.com/](https://fonts.google.com/)

-**IDs:**

-Not just used for styling.
-If ID name included in url after a hash, browser will jump to that ID in the html.

-**Classes:**

-CSS is case insensitive.
-Recommended to use kebab-case when naming CSS classes / IDs.

 ## CSS Specificity & Inheritance